Call us anytime at +20 100 213 5997 or Request a Quote

 12- Deshret Symbol: A Representation of Lower Egypt

-The Deshret symbol is an ancient Egyptian symbol representing the Red Crown of Lower Egypt.
-It resembles a flat-topped crown with a curving line at the base, symbolizing the fertile delta region of the Nile River.
-The Deshret symbol was worn by pharaohs and depicted in royal regalia, representing their authority over Lower Egypt.
-It symbolizes the unity and sovereignty of the kingdom, as well as the pharaoh’s divine right to rule over the land and its people.
+The Deshret symbol is an ancient Egyptian symbol that represents the Red Crown of Lower Egypt.
+It looks like a flat-topped crown with a curving line at the base.
+This design symbolizes the fertile delta region of the Nile River.

 • Origin/Evolution: A very ancient symbol, possibly pre-dating the unification of Egypt.
 It becomes closely associated with the goddess Wadjet, protector of Lower Egypt.